 Now a playable character from the start, Reptile has gained his own moveset (although still has Sub-Zero’s slide move) and storyline.
-He is an actual lizard man of the Saurian race, acting as Shang Tsung’s bodyguard in the first tournament and working for Shao Kahn in this game.
-Reptile can spit acid and shoot green force balls, as well as turn invisible during fights (which, naturally, does nothing when you’re fighting the AI).
+He is an actual lizard man of the Saurian race (I believe Zaterran is the proper term), acting as Shang Tsung’s bodyguard in the first tournament and working for Shao Kahn in this game.
+Reptile can spit acid and shoot green force balls, as well as turn invisible during fights (which, naturally, does nothing when you’re fighting the AI, because up yours).

 Kitana (Katalin Zamiar):

 Kitana is Shao Kahn’s personal assassin, who fights with sharp metal fans and is able to perform some impressive air juggle combos.
 She is also Kahn’s step-daughter, raised in Outworld after Kahn killed her father to conquer the realm of Edenia and take her mother as his bride (she then killed herself shortly afterwards).
-However, Kitana is aware of her past and is simply feigning loyalty to Kahn, and is communicating with the Earthrealm warriors (mainly Liu Kang, I assume) to help them take Kahn out.
-These actions have not gone unnoticed by her twin sister, though…
+However, Kitana is aware of her past and is simply feigning loyalty to Kahn, and is communicating with the Earthrealm warriors to help them take Kahn out.
+These actions have not gone unnoticed by her twin sister.